malomartos/send-app/README.md

 ### Home Module

-This **lazy loaded** modulue only contains the welcome page of the app.
+This **lazy loaded** module only contains the welcome page of the app.

 ### Shared Module